adghayes/swimset/README.md

   pivot_wider(names_from = leg, values_from = split, names_prefix = "leg")
 ```

 How predictive of final time are a race's initial splits?
 If we see the initial leg(s) of a race, how closely can we predict the final time?
-Because of the variations due to pool type in gender, this study is further limited to only Women's Long Course 400m Freestyle.
-With one, two, or four splits, how well can regression and other ML techniques predict the final time?
+Because of the variations due to pool type in gender, this analysis is further limited to only Women's Long Course 400m Freestyle.
+After the 50-, 100-, or 200-meter mark, how well can we predict the final time?
 I divide the dataset containing 1457 races into a training set with 80% of the races and a test set with the other 20%.
 Our baseline model is just predicting final times in the test set as the average of final times in the train set - our model if we had no splits available and were using no other features.
 For a measure of accuery I use RMSE:

 ``` r
 set.seed(1)